 Times of economic uncertainty led many insurance companies to focus more on vacancy provisions.
 In 2008 during the financial crisis, a lot of people lost their homes.
 Vacant properties were frequently subjected to higher rates of vandalism, water damage, and other loss.
 Vacant properties also often didn’t have anyone tending to them, so damage would go unseen and spread throughout the property.
 Vacant properties typically experience higher levels of loss, so insurance companies don’t want to be held liable in the event a property is vacant.
 Generally, vacancy provisions designate a property as vacant if less than 31 percent of its total square footage is rented.
 For residential homes, a home or unit is deemed vacant if there is no lease in place.
 New building construction and even renovations are exempted from almost all vacancy provisions.

 Over the years there have been many changes to vacancy provisions in homeowner and commercial property insurance.
 Insurance policies change and adapt to current property and broader economic trends.
 Remember, it’s in each insurance company’s interest to strike a balance between offering value to its customers without exposing it to large potential losses.
 Finding a law firm that can help break down vacancy provisions and their impact on your home or commercial property is always recommended.
 They will be able to walk owners through policies and understand how to best protect themselves in the event of losses.
 Woodall Batchelor PLLC has helped clients in Texas for years navigate vacancy provisions successfully so their assets are properly protected.

-If you’re interested in finding out more information about renter’s insurance or property insurance policies, terms, or anything regarding legal consequences for commercial real estate, feel free to reach out to our team at Woodall Batchelor PLLC to learn more.
+If you’re interested in finding out more information about renter’s insurance or property insurance policies, terms, or anything regarding legal consequences for commercial real estate, call our team at today.